karaposu/LLMService/README.md

 2. **Generation Engine**: Orchestrates the generation process, including prompt crafting, invoking the LLM through llm handler, and post-processing.
 3. **Proteas**: A sophisticated prompt management system that loads and manages prompt templates from YAML files (`prompt.yaml`).
 4. **LLMService (Base Class)**: A base class that serves as a template for users to implement their custom service logic.
-5. **App**: The application that consumes the services provided by LLMKit, receiving structured `generation_result` responses for further processing.
+5. **App**: The application that consumes the services provided by LLMService, receiving structured `generation_result` responses for further processing.

 ## Features

 ### Advanced Error Handling

-LLMKit incorporates sophisticated error handling mechanisms to ensure robust and reliable interactions with LLMs:
+LLMService incorporates sophisticated error handling mechanisms to ensure robust and reliable interactions with LLMs:

 - **Retry Mechanisms**: Utilizes the `tenacity` library to implement retries with exponential backoff for handling transient errors like rate limits or network issues.
 - **Custom Exception Handling**: Provides tailored responses to specific errors (e.g., insufficient quota), enabling graceful degradation and clearer insights into failure scenarios.

 ### Proteas: The Main Prompt Management System

-Proteas serves as LLMKit's core prompt management system, offering powerful tools for crafting, managing, and reusing prompts:
+Proteas serves as LLMService's core prompt management system, offering powerful tools for crafting, managing, and reusing prompts:

 - **Prompt Crafting**: Utilizes `PromptTemplate` to create consistent and dynamic prompts based on placeholders and data inputs.
 - **Unit Skeletons**: Supports loading and managing prompt templates from YAML files, promoting reusability and organization.

 ### BaseLLMService Class

-LLMKit provides an abstract `BaseLLMService` class to guide users in implementing their own service layers:
+LLMService provides an abstract `BaseLLMService` class to guide users in implementing their own service layers:

 - **Modern Software Development Practices**: Encourages adherence to best practices through a well-defined interface.
-- **Customization**: Allows developers to tailor the service layer to their specific application needs while leveraging the core functionalities provided by LLMKit.
+- **Customization**: Allows developers to tailor the service layer to their specific application needs while leveraging the core functionalities provided by LLMService.
 - **Extensibility**: Facilitates the addition of new features and integrations without modifying the core library.

 ## Installation

-Install LLMKit via pip:
+Install LLMService via pip:

 ```bash
 pip install llmservice